prashantkoshta/heroku-command-vscode/README.md

 # heroku-command README

-This is the README for your extension "heroku-command".
+This is command line help for developer to run heroku nodejs command by VS code and with Keyshortcut.

 ## Features